A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcasts.

 Directional antennas are better at picking up stations from a distance but need to be turned toward the TV transmission towers.
-The built-in electric motor makes this easy with a remote control to fine tune a stations broadcast.
+The built-in electric motor makes this easy with a remote control to fine-tune a station broadcast.

-The easiest way to do this is to watch the channels and slowly turn the antenna unit it get the best reception and bolt it into place.
+The easiest way to do this is to watch the channels and slowly turn the antenna unit, so it gets the best reception and bolts it into place.

 ANTOP makes this round antenna that is Omnidirectional, meaning it can receive a signal from any direction.